As an Amazon Associate I earn from qualifying purchases. Click for details.

 Then, with enough evidence that we can’t explain, we’re led to the next level of research, and so on.

-At this point, most will agree that ghost-like “oddities” exist outside mainstream science.
+Most people agree that ghost-like “oddities” exist outside mainstream science.

 Whether some of them are actual ghosts… that’s another matter.